beurar/Viceroys-STALKER-ALife/README.md

 ### Storms
 * Periodic psy-storms that force players to seek shelter.
-* During a storm random Psy Discharges rain down across the map with Zeus lightning effects.
+* During a storm random Psy Discharges rain down across the map with Zeus lightning effects that grow more frequent over time.
-* Duration, intensity and the delay between storms can be configured via CBA settings.
+* Duration, starting and ending intensity, and the delay between storms can all be configured via CBA settings.
 * Works with the emission hook system for mission-specific consequences.

 ### Zombification